Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Consumption of mustard oil has grown about 5 percent per year for the past 40 years and currently stands at approximately 2.3 million metric tons of production annually (36).

-The use of mustard oil in cooking is banned in the USA, the UK, and Canada and can only be used for external use or as a flavoring agent.
+The use of mustard oil in cooking is banned in the USA, the UK, and Canada, and it can only be used for external use or as a flavoring agent.

-Consumption and production of mustard oil are common in Southeast Asian countries, especially India, Bangladesh, and Pakistan.
+Consumption and production of mustard oil occur daily in Southeast Asian countries, especially India, Bangladesh, and Pakistan.

-Mustard oil is the third consumed oil in India, after palm and soybean oil (36).
+Mustard oil is India's third most consumed oil, after palm and soybean oil (36).

 References